Seong-Hyun-0224/mSpecFusion-Net/README.md

 }
 ```

-Please update this entry once the official LNCS volume and page numbers are assigned.
+This site will be updated after official publication of the paper, with the official LNCS volume and page numbers will be assigned.

 ---